2016 - 2017 SALARIES

 |* Tennessee does not have a state income tax.|

-Up to two (2) days during the first year.
-Residents on tracks longer than one year may receive up to five (5) days to be taken anytime during their tenure.
+Residents may receive two (2) days administrative leave during their first year at the discretion of each program.
+Residents on tracks longer than one year may receive up to five (5) days administrative leave to be taken anytime during their tenure.

-Up to the discretion of each program.
+Educational leave may be provided.
+This is left totally to the discretion of each program.

-Provided at the rate of one (1) day per month, and may accumulate to a total of not more than sixty (60) days for continuous service.
+Sick leave is provided at the rate of one (1) day per month, and may accumulate to a total of not more than sixty (60) days for continuous service.